chowonsik/CafeIn/exec/README.md

-# How to build & deploy LinkedBook project
+# How to build & deploy CafeIn project

 ## 1. Setting